nrahul32/Regular-Expressions/README.md

 \d digits - same as /[0-9]/
 \w any word character(a-z, A-Z, 0-9, _)
 \s whitespace character(space and tab)
+\b word boundary
 \t tab only

+Uppercase letters negate the above
+\D - not a digit(0-9)
+\W - not a word character
+\S - not a whitespace
+\B - not a word boundary
 </pre>

 Special characters: